⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 |---|---|---|

-| Forward P/E | 13.01 | Estimates the price an investor is willing to pay for US$1 of the company's future earnings, offering insight into its valuation based on expected profitability. |
+| Forward P/E | 13.86 | Indicates the current share price relative to estimated future earnings, offering insight into future valuation expectations. |

-| EV/EBITDA | 13.64 | Compares the total value of the company, including debt, to its earnings before interest, taxes, depreciation, and amortization, often used to value capital-intensive businesses. |
+| EV/EBITDA | 14.24 | Compares the enterprise value to earnings before interest, taxes, depreciation, and amortization, providing a valuation metric that accounts for debt. |

-| Return on Equity (TTM) | 17.66 | Shows how much profit a company generates for each dollar of shareholders' equity, reflecting its efficiency in generating profits from shareholder investments. |
+| Return on Equity (TTM) | 17.66 | Indicates how much profit the company generates for each dollar of shareholders' equity, reflecting management's efficiency in using equity to generate profits. |

-| Operating Margin | 13.22 | Represents the percentage of revenue left after paying for operating expenses, indicating the company's operational efficiency and profitability from its core business activities. |
+| Operating Margin | 13.22 | Represents the percentage of revenue left after paying for operating expenses, showing the company's efficiency in managing its core business operations. |

 | Company | Market Cap (B) | P/E Ratio | P/B Ratio | Revenue Growth (%) | Operating Margin (%) |